Mexican passport: Physical appearance

 Mexican passports are dark green, with the Mexican Coat of Arms in the center of the front cover and the official name of the country "Estados Unidos Mexicanos" (United Mexican States) around the coat of arms.
 The word "Pasaporte" is inscribed below the coat of arms, the international biometric symbol below this, and "Mexico" (as the country is commonly known) above.
 The Mexican passport contains many different security features, some of them visible only under a black light.

 Identity information page

 Each passport has a biographical information page and a signature page.
 Illustration: biographical information page and signature page – right.
-Mexico is currently on the 'G' series passport.
+Mexico is currently on the 'G' and 'N' series passport.